 I was recently commissioned to re-create a tallit for an Army Chaplain.
-These are pictures that were sent to me of two original tallitot (part of the WWII collection at the National Jewish History Museum).
+These are pictures that were sent to me of two original tallitot (part of the WWII collection at the National Jewish History Museum.)
+To my knowledge, no-one has been able to locate the original fabric that was used.
+It was an acetate-type fabric with a subtle grosgrain design.
+In 1945 DuPont bought the rights to manufacture polyester but it didn’t go into production until several years after the war.

 If you have any questions about my military tallit, or would like to place an order for a custom-designed military tallit, please complete my order form.

-This is the atarah that was done for the Air Force Chaplain (rather than the traditional bracha.)
+This is the atarah that was done for an Air Force Chaplain (rather than the traditional bracha.)

 But the traditional blessing can be embroidered as in this sample: